LIFE, THE EUROPEAN INSTRUMENT DEDICATED TO THE ENVIRONMENT

 - Chemicals: reducing the impact of hazardous substances on the environment or human health.

-- Environmental governance: supporting government decision-making and alternative methods, ensuring environmental compliance and access to justice, promoting behavioral change and raising awareness.
+- Environmental governance: supporting government decision-making and alternative methods, ensuring environmental compliance and access to justice, promoting behavioral change and awareness.

 - Climate change mitigation: reducing fluorinated greenhouse gases, improving the functioning of the Emissions Trading System, better managing land and sea to reduce emissions, enhancing natural carbon sinks.